AqwamCreates/DataPredict-Agent/docs/index.md

 * Custom actions through the use of regular expressions to detect actions inside of LLM-generated messages.

-* Agents can learn from their environments, and enchance this capability further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/) and [DataPredict Neural](https://aqwamcreates.github.io/DataPredict-Neural/).
+* Agents can learn from their environments, and enhance this capability further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/) and [DataPredict Neural](https://aqwamcreates.github.io/DataPredict-Neural/).

 * Agents can have add-on hidden prompts as well as regular hidden prompts for custom personalities and identities.